mohjunaid92/Practice/README.md

 # Practice
 This is for practice purpose.
-This is firts time that i am creating a repositiry.
+This is firts time that i am creating a repositiry!